Fat Transfer with Microfat and Nanofat

 SNIF Technique for Lines Around the Mouth

 SNIF (Sharp Needle Intradermal Fat grafting) is a technique pioneered by Dr. Patrick Tonnard that involves injecting microfat and nanofat directly into the fine creases around the mouth—in a similar way to conventional fillers.
+Dr. Boynton is very proud to have had the opportunity to learn this technique from Dr. Tonnard and work with him personally.
 This is particularly helpful for diminishing vertical lip lines (smoker’s lines), which have traditionally been some of the most difficult facial lines to treat.

 Combining Facelift with Fat Transfer